Chabela Romero

 Isabela "Chabela" Romero Rangel (September 11, 1936 – April 19, 1985) was a Mexican professional wrestler.
 She was one of the first Mexican women to become a professional wrestler when women became a regular fixture in the early 1950s.
-During her career she won the Mexican National Women's Championship three times, and both the UWA World Women's Championship and the Japanese All Pacific Championship once.
+During her career, she won the Mexican National Women's Championship three times, and both the UWA World Women's Championship and the Japanese All Pacific Championship once.

 Professional wrestling career

 Women's wrestling in Mexico prior to the 1950s was almost non-existent, with no known matches taking place from 1945 on and very few prior to that.
-In the early 1950s Jack O'Brien began training female wrestlers, including Isabela Romero, in his gym in León, Guanajuato.
+In the early 1950s, Jack O'Brien began training female wrestlers, including Isabela Romero, in his gym in León, Guanajuato.
 She would work under the ring name Chabela Romero alongside other O'Brien trainees such as Irma González, La Enfermera, La Dama Enmascarada, and Rosita Williams.
 She made her in-ring debut on March 27, 1955, participating in an all-female tournament in Mexico City.

 Romero won her first Mexican National Women's Championship at some point in the late 1950s, 1958 at the latest.
-Due to minimal written documentation from the time period it is uncertain as to who Romero won the championship from, nor who she lost it to.
+Due to minimal written documentation from the time period, it is uncertain as to who Romero won the championship from, nor who she lost it to.
 Records indicate that she started her second reign on December 6, 1965.
-In 1965 to 1966 Romero was involved in a storyline feud with Jarocita Rivero, that saw the two women trade the championship, first on May 12, 1966, and then back to Romero on August 11 of the same year.
-During the feud Jarocita Rivero defeated Romero in a Lucha de Apuestas ("Bet match"), which forced Romero to have all her hair shaved off as a result of the match stipulation.
+From 1965 to 1966, Romero was involved in a storyline feud with Jarocita Rivero, which saw the two women trade the championship, first on May 12, 1966, and then back to Romero on August 11 of the same year.
+During the feud, Rivero defeated Romero in a Lucha de Apuestas ("bet match"), which forced Romero to have all her hair shaved off as a result of the match stipulation.
 Records are uncertain as to when Romero's third and final reign as the Mexican National Women's Championship ended, as records are missing from late 1966 through 1980.